Stairs With Carpet Over Wood Flooring

 Use a Carpet Runner

-You can use a carpet runner to cover each of your steps with carpet while leaving the wood sides open.
+You can use a carpet runner to cover your steps with carpet while leaving the wood sides open.
 This can be a great compromise if you want to show off the wood finish but want the added safety and quietness of carpeting.

-Once you install the carpet runner, you can keep it there until you choose to redo your stairs.
+Once you install the stair runner, you can keep it there until you choose to redo your stairs.
 Plus, it can be easier to fix if the carpet starts to pull up and away from the stairs.

 Use Carpet Treads

 Getting carpet treads can be a good choice for a shorter staircase.
-The treads function just like carpeting or a carpet runner, but they cover even less space on each stair.
+The treads function like carpeting or a carpet runner, but they cover even less space on each stair.
 That makes them easy to clean, and you can even remove the treads if they get too dirty.

 What to Consider